Table of contents: Checking the fuel pump ↓ Replacing the fuel pump ↓

 The pump is installed in the reverse order of removal.
 Pay attention to the relative position of the pump and the connecting flange, as well as the correct position of the sensor wire in the fuel tank.

-On vehicles with 2-wheel drive, install the connecting flange as shown on the right side of the figure and connect the hose in the manner shown.
+For 2WD vehicles, install the connecting flange as shown on the right side of the figure and connect the hose as shown.
 The electrical wire for the fuel tank sensor must be routed between the fuel return line and the fuel tank.

 Install the pump.
-Relevant labels (arrows) must align with the large arrow on the outside (3).
+The corresponding marks (arrows) must coincide with the large arrow on the outside (3).

-Secure the inside with the special key mentioned above.
+Secure the inner part with the special key mentioned above.

 When installing the connecting flange, pay attention to the installation position.
-Marked on the flange "QUATTRO" And "FRONT".
-"FRONT" in this case denotes 2-wheel drive models.
-Both options have an arrow that must match the arrow on the outside.
-Moisten the sealing ring of the connecting flange with petrol before installation.
+The flange is marked with the symbols "QUATTRO" and "FRONT".
+"FRONT" in this case, it denotes models with a 2-wheel drive at the front.
+Both versions have an arrow that should match the arrow on the outside.
+Moisten the sealing ring of the connecting flange with gasoline before installation.